AABK6/citizen-budget-lab/docs/LEGO_METHOD.md

 Limitations & Caveats

 - Aggregation alignment: COFOG×NA_ITEM reflects a functional view that does not map line‑by‑line to national nomenclatures.
-- Data availability & proxies:
+- Known Limitations:
-  - Some NA_ITEM codes (e.g., D.41) are not exposed in the flows we use; `debt_interest` is proxied from COFOG 01.7 TE.
+  - Interest (D.41) not exposed in the above flows for our usage; we proxy from COFOG 01.7 TE (`GOV_10A_EXP`).
-  - Some revenue lines (e.g., D.4, D.7) may require additional flows and are currently left at 0.
+  - Public income (D.4) and transfers received (D.7) may require additional flows; currently left at 0 to avoid double counting.
-  - For series with no Obs in the requested year, we fall back to the last available observation.
+  - If `time=YYYY` has no Obs for a series, we fall back to the last available observation.
 - Elasticities: v0.1 uses simple constants for educational purposes.
 Future iterations can load ranges and show uncertainty bands.

 Reproducibility